Rush Limboy, EIB Network, and the Limboy Institute for Advanced Conservative Studies.

 Spread the word.

-I want to get back to this fellow from uh Ohio, I guess.
+I wanted to get back to this fellow from Ohio, I guess.

-He mentioned Parma, Ohio, and that uh you have to give peace a chance.
+He mentioned Parma, Ohio, and that you have to give peace a chance.

 You run into people from Defiance, Ohio.

-Well, with the last election, I could understand where he's coming from because there are a lot of people that felt the way he did.
+Well, with the last election, I can understand where he's coming from because there are a lot of people that felt the way he did.

 They're sick of the war.

-But uh his idea that you know you can just establish peace because it's the right thing to do, uh isn't isn't borne out by history.
+But his idea that you can just establish peace because it's the right thing to do isn't borne out by history.

-And I'm looking at yesterday's Washington Post, and there's an article in there by Stephanie McCrumman about Somalia.
+And I'm looking at yesterday's Washington Post, and there's an article in there by Stephanie McCrummin about Somalia.

-And apparently the only reason they got peace there after all these years is they drove out the Ethiopian forces, drove out the uh the Islamic terrorists.
+And apparently, the only reason they got peace there after all these years is they drove out the Ethiopian forces, drove out the Islamic terrorists.

-Defeated Somali Islamists, fled their last stronghold and headed toward the Kenyan border Monday in what looked like the end of a nearly two weeks of war with the Ethiopian backed government.
+Defeated Somali Islamists fled their last stronghold and headed toward the Kenyan border Monday in what looked like the end of nearly two weeks of war with the Ethiopian-backed government.

-The the the lesson here is you win over terrorists with force.
+The lesson here is you win over terrorists with force.

-It took two weeks and they uh they ran them out.
+It took two weeks and they ran them out.

-Uh well in their world terms, uh, to Somalia.
+And it did bring peace, well, in their world terms, to Somalia.

 Well, another exciting three hours of broadcast excellence in the can, ladies and gentlemen.